- Address: 804 Wellman Avenue, Huntsville

 The first thing you think when you step inside Huntsville native Susan Blevins’ shop is, Oh my goodness, my whole childhood is in here!
 Upon closer inspection, you’ll get verification that’s true, but there’s SO much more than nostalgia on the shelves.

-When Susan opened shop last fall, she was hoping to provide a place where the young and young at heart could go to find unique toys at very reasonable prices.
+When Susan opened shop in 2012, she was hoping to provide a place where the young and young at heart could go to find unique toys at very reasonable prices.
 “I wanted kids to be able to get something good with their pocket money.”
 You won’t find video games or cheap plastic tchotchkes here.
 The Toy Place specializes in carrying well-made toys and candies that make you laugh, think, imagine, and delight.

 What is the most challenging thing for you about owning a business?